Written by Sofiya Shahiwala

 Hydrogen, Helium, Lithium… Magnesium?
 Or was that Beryllium?
 Also, where does it ever end?
-Don’t they have names for scientists as well?
+Don’t they have names belonging to scientists as well?
 Like, Einsteinium or something?

 Well, if you’re also in the middle of learning the names of the elements of a table which goes on till eternity, I assure you one thing – You have stopped by the right place.